E.D. Butcher Chair of Bioengineering & CPRIT Scholar

 Email: ea53@rice.edu

 Coming from University of Washington in Seattle, Ehsan has an incredible background to the research we do here at King Lab.
 He started as a mechanical engineer, slowly working his way to becoming an expert via multitudes of certification in things such as immunology and cancer biology.
 His passion lies in experience, as Ehsan has survived the disease we study everyday and lives to not only tell about but help find a cure alongside other King Lab members.
-His research focuses on entrapment of circulating tumor cells and clusters and the characterization of such from primary cancer patient as well as inoculated mouse samples to up the ante on clinical detection
+His research focuses on entrapment of circulating tumor cells and clusters and the characterization of such from primary cancer patient as well as inoculated mouse samples to up the ante on clinical detection.
+Outside of the lab, Ehsan loves capturing the beauty of candid life happening around us with his unmatched photography skills and continues to impress with an ever-growing collection of musical equipment to supplement his guitar skills.

 2nd Year Ph.D.
 Student

 Previously at University of Florida, Ben studied Biomedical Engineering and worked in the Sharma laboratory having had the opportunity to gain experience with cellular biology before entering the King Lab.
-His research focuses on T-cell activation for use in novel therapies through new mechanosensitive pathways such as through ultrasound .
-When he is not in lab, he loves to play volleyball, hang with friends trying new places to explore or eat, and make the most of Nashville before exploring that new Texas scenery!
+His research focuses on T-cell activation through new means such as via ultrasound .
+He aims to understand how mechanically sensitive ion channels, their regulation, and their downstream effects play a crucial role in noninvasive activation of T-cells for potential use in immunotherapy applications.
+When he is not in lab, he loves to play volleyball, hang with friends, try the newest food spot, and take advantage of any cold weather he can!
+Ben will walk any distance with friends to get the best coffee too.

 2nd Year Ph.D.
 Student